piraeusdatastore/piraeus-operator/docs/explanation/deletion-policies.md

 In order to keep potential fail-over times short, Piraeus Datastore performs the following steps during evacuation:

 1. Piraeus Datastore searches for PersistentVolumes (PVs) that:
     *   Are attached on the Node to be evacuated and marks them with `wait-for-reattach.evacuation.piraeus.io/<node-name>` annotation.
 It will later use this annotation to wait for the PV to be reattached.
-    * In addition, if the PVs are also either using the `allowRemoteVolumeAcesss: "false"` policy or are otherwise bound to the Node to be evacuated in their `.spec.nodeAffinity`, they are annotated with `override.piraeus.io/<nodename>`.
+    *   If the PV has a `linstor.csi.linbit.com/evacuation-action` annotation or the storage class has the `property.linstor.csi.linbit.com/Aux/linstor.csi.linbit.com/evacuation-action` parameter set, the value is used to determine the evacuation action.
+Possible actions are:
+        * `AffinityOverride`: Annotate the PV with `override.piraeus.io/<nodename>`.
 This causes the LINSTOR Affinity Controller to temporarily mark the PV as accessible from any Node.
+        * `Delete`: Delete the PVC and PV, causing the **existing data** to be **lost**.
+This is _only_ useful for PVCs storing caches or otherwise ephemeral data that get recreated automatically, for example using a StatefulSet with `volumeClaimTemplates`.
+        * `None`: No special action is taken to ensure the PV can be evacuated.

+        If no action is specified, PVs using the `allowRemoteVolumeAccess: "false"` policy, or PVs that are otherwise bound to the Node to be evacuated in their `.spec.nodeAffinity`, default to using the `AffinityOverride` action.
+        All other PVs use the `None` action.

 2. Piraeus Datastore will wait for all other `LinstorSatellite` resources to become available.
 This ensures that during rolling upgrades of the infrastructure, it waits until a replacement node for the node to be evacuated is available.
 3. If using ClusterAPI, the `pre-drain.delete.hook.machine.cluster.x-k8s.io/linstor-prepare-for-drain` annotation on the